jpoehnelt/blog/src/posts/apps-script-drive-file-get-blob.md

   urlFetchBlobBytes: [ -119, 80, 78, 71, 13, 10, 26, 10, 0, 0 ] }
 9:52:14 AM	Notice	Execution completed
 ```

+### Conclusion

+The `DriveApp` method is the most straightforward and reliable way to obtain the `Blob` of a file in Google Drive.
+However, it requires the `drive` scope, which is restricted for Workspace Add-ons.
+The Drive Advanced Service method is not recommended due to the issue with `alt=media`.
+The `UrlFetchApp` method is the most flexible and can be used with the minimal `script.external_request` scope, but it poses a potential security risk.